 General Engineering is a very specialist subject area which encompasses many professions and industries aside from engineering itself.
 The broad nature of the subject matter allows for both generic units of study alongside specialist components and the Pearson BTEC Higher Nationals have been developed to focus on the education and training of engineers/technicians who are employed at a professional level in a variety of types of technical work such as in systems design, manufacture, maintenance and technical services areas of the mechanical, aeronautical, electronic and electrical engineering industries.
 These qualifications focus on the development of the higher-level skills in a technological and management context and develop a range of skills, techniques and attributes essential for successful performance in working life.
 The Higher National qualifications provides an opportunity for you if you are an engineer/technician to achieve a nationally recognised Level 5 vocationally specific qualification.
 It also provides an opportunity for you if you are currently in full-time learning to enable you to progress to higher education to enable you to enter employment as an engineer/technician.

 For students who have recently been in education, the entry profile is as follow:

 • HNC qualification in Engineering with an overall Merit grade

 On receipt of your application to study this course, you will be invited to attend an admissions interview with a member of the teaching team to discuss the course and its requirements further.
 Please note that meeting the entry requirements does not guarantee an offer will be made.
 Offers are made based on the interviewer’s professional judgement.

-To gain HND qualification you will study number of core, specialist and optional units relevant to your chosen pathway which will develop your skills and knowledge in the specialist engineering subjects.
+To gain HND qualification you will study seven units this includes core, specialist and optional units relevant to your chosen pathway which will develop your skills and knowledge in the specialist engineering subjects.

 Units for HND General Engineering Pathway: